Skip to Content

 The arts and culture management program, she says, “was perfect for me, not only being an artist and a professional dancer but also because of my passion for outreach and community work.
 It just seemed like a perfect mix of all the things I needed to sharpen my skills and for where I want to go career-wise, after my performance career.”

 When her Broadway shows resumed, she appreciated University College’s asynchronous format and the support of her instructors and classmates.
 “With eight performances a week, there was no way I could be physically in school,” she says.
-“Working full time, there were some weeks that it hard to get my work done, but the professors were so helpful and responsive—and I really enjoyed the online engagement opportunities, which were a great way to connect with, and learn from, my peers.”
+“Working full time, there were some weeks that it was hard to get my work done, but the professors were so helpful and responsive—and I really enjoyed the online engagement opportunities, which were a great way to connect with, and learn from, my peers.”

 For Fraser-Hoffman, as for many Guild students, the opportunity to advance her career at no cost was too good to pass up.
 “I told myself, even if it takes six years, it’s worth it.
 It’s free and I’m learning, and I could just take my time.”

-Looking ahead, she says the master’s degree will be helpful, regardless of where career takes her.
+Looking ahead, she says the master’s degree will be helpful, regardless of where her career takes her.
 “Even to be an adjunct professor for dance, for example, you need a master’s degree.
 And to have it in arts management, on top of the fact that I’m already performing professionally, sets me apart in a totally different way.”

 Related Articles